arx-research/ers-docs/pages/overview/concepts/manufacturer.md

 Manufacturers are those that source chips from a factory that can be sold to brands and creators so that they can be embedded in products.

 ## How is a Manufacturer added?
 Manufacturers are added via governance.
 Manufacturers are ultimately the bedrock of the system.
-Their are responsible for being able to ensure the security of their chips.
+They are responsible for being able to ensure the security of their chips.
 As such it is important to ensure that only trusted manufacturers are added to the system.

 ## What can Manufacturers do?
 The vision is for all embedded chips to use ERS so that there is a one-stop location for resolving chips.
 In order for ERS to be able to prove the full provenance of a chip manufacturer's must enroll their chips in the system by calling `addChipEnrollment` on the `ManufacturerRegistry`.
 When enrolling chips, manufacturers are required to specify a few identifying parameters: